Loading coil: Michael Pupin

-Michael Pupin, inventor and Serbian immigrant to the US, also played a part in the story of loading coils.
+Mihajlo Pupin, inventor and Serbian immigrant to the US, also played a part in the story of loading coils.
 Pupin filed a rival patent to the one of Campbell's.
 This patent of Pupin's dates from 1899.
 There is an earlier patent (1894, filed December 1893) which is sometimes cited as Pupin's loading coil patent but is, in fact, something different.
 The confusion is easy to understand, Pupin himself claims that he first thought of the idea of loading coils while climbing a mountain in 1894, although there is nothing from him published at that time.

 Pupin's 1894 patent "loads" the line with capacitors rather than inductors, a scheme that has been criticised as being theoretically flawed and never put into practice.
 To add to the confusion, one variant of the capacitor scheme proposed by Pupin does indeed have coils.
 However, these are not intended to compensate the line in any way.
 They are there merely to restore DC continuity to the line so that it may be tested with standard equipment.
 Pupin states that the inductance is to be so large that it blocks all AC signals above 50 Hz.
 Consequently, only the capacitor is adding any significant impedance to the line and "the coils will not exercise any material influence on the results before noted".